Juan and Pedro's Houses: Which One Are You Building?

 4. Juan sleeps well.
 Pedro is drowning.

 Juan has peace of mind.
 He knows where his money goes, trusts his plan, and has prepared extra funds for emergencies.
-When something doesn’t go as planned, he reviews his BOQ and adjusts accordingly.
+When something doesn’t go as planned, he examines his BOQ and adjusts accordingly.
 No panic, no desperation.

 Pedro is drowning.
 He’s anxious and lost in the numbers.
 Every delay feels heavier because there’s no plan to fall back on.
 He’s not just building a house anymore.
 He’s trying to survive it.